mrandrewandrade/TwitchPlaysHardware/README.md

-# Twitch Plays Pokemon bot #
+# Twitch Plays Hardware #

-**v0.2** more user friendly than ever.
+**v0.0** Built at Hack Into The BemyApp Factory

 ### Built for Windows, written in Python 3 ###

-My goal with this project is to create the same program the Twitch channel "Twitch Plays Pokemon" uses, I'm about there!
+My goal with this project is to take the open source clone of the program Twitch channel "Twitch Plays Pokemon" uses, and abstract it such a way we can control hardware.
+Basically control hardware via IRC on a Twitch Channel.

+For the hackathon we created a method to control a Nintendo3Ds via Arduino.

 ### Pre requisists: ###